dz1921/cGAN_PatchClamp/README.md

       -mlp_beta: Conv2d(128 -> norm_nc)

   Interpolation: Nearest-neighbour resizing of the segmentation map to match the feature map size before applying the MLP.

+  **CBAM in U-Net**
+  In this version, CBAM modules are applied directly to the concatenated skip connections in the decoder path of a U-Net     generator.
+After each upsampling operation, the output tensor is concatenated with the corresponding encoder feature       map, and this merged tensor is passed through a CBAM module to enhance it via attention before proceeding to the next      upsampling step.

+Specifics:

+CBAM is used in 7 skip connections, placed between upsampled outputs and encoder feature maps.

+Each CBAM takes a tensor with 2×F channels (where F is the number of channels from the encoder and decoder branches respectively).

+Both channel and spatial attention are applied sequentially in each CBAM block.

+CBAM is not applied within convolutional layers, only after concatenation of skip features.